Contact: Mark Horvath 0409332633

 Monthly Photography Theme Guidelines

 - Images should match the month’s theme and been captured within the 12 months preceding the month in which they are shown.

-- The best image ratio to match the projector / screen is 4:3.
+- The best image ratio to match the projector screen is 4:3.
 Cropping to this ratio ensures the image will be displayed full screen however, it is not necessary to do so.